 ”My lessons with Slavica are going well.
 We get along well.
 She is fun, enthusiastic and knowledgable.
 Thanks!”Croatian course in Toronto

 ”Hortense is wonderful.
 I am very happy to have her as an instructor.
 I have really improved my ear and she is very interesting to talk with.”French course in Vaughan

 ”We were very pleased and impressed with the first lesson.
-I look forward to the rest of the program.”Hebrew course in London
+I had an opportunity to speak briefly with the teacher and was amazed with her energy and enthusiasm towards learning, and look forward to the rest of the program.”Hebrew course in London

 Teacher Case Studies